dracula/powershell/README.md

     - Download and unzip [the same archive](https://raw.githubusercontent.com/waf/dracula-cmd/master/dist/ColorTool.zip) you used to install the theme.
     - Run uninstall.cmd
 1. Uninstall the prompts:
-    - Remove the configuration from your powershell `$profile`.
+    - PowerShell prompt: remove the configuration from your powershell `$profile`.
-    - Delete the `prompt` environment variable.
+    - CMD.exe prompt: delete the `prompt` environment variable.

 ## Team